conwetlab/Repository-RI/README.md

 - Maven

 ## Installation
+If you need more accurate instructions to install the Repository-RI, you can find it in the installation guide in the file <code>Repository-RI/docs/installation-guide.md</code>.

 You can install Repository-RI using the installation script <code>install.sh</code> or by following these steps:

 1. Install the prerequisites.